MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/brokered-windows-runtime-components-for-side-loaded-windows-store-apps.md

 ---
-title: Brokered Windows Runtime Components for a side-loaded UWP app
+title: Brokered Windows Runtime components for a side-loaded UWP app
 description: This paper discusses an enterprise-targeted feature supported by Windows 10, which allows touch-friendly .NET apps to use the existing code responsible for key business-critical operations. ms.date: 02/08/2017 ms.topic: article